-Parameter Name Default Value Required Description EXPORT - Encryption Mode • optional This setting determines how the dump file set will be encrypted and how it can later be decrypted during the subsequent import operation.
-Valid values are PASSWORD, TRANSPARENT, and DUAL. • PASSWORD: Data Pump Export uses the Encryption Password to encrypt the dump file set.
-You must specify the same Encryption Password to perform a subsequent import. • TRANSPARENT: The Oracle encryption wallet is used to encrypt the dump file set using the Secure Sockets Layer (SSL) protocol.
+Parameter Name Default Value Required Description EXPORT - Encryption Mode Default depends on the other encryption settings.
+Assuming that ENCRYPTION is true: If Encryption Password is specified, and the Oracle encryption wallet is open, default is DUAL.
+If Encryption Password is specified, and the wallet is closed, default is PASSWORD.
+If Encryption Password is not specified, and the wallet is open, default is TRANSPARENT.
+If Encryption Password is not specified, and the wallet is open, default is TRANSPARENT. optional This setting determines how the dump file set will be encrypted and how it can later be decrypted during the subsequent import operation.
+Valid values are PASSWORD, TRANSPARENT, and DUAL.
+PASSWORD: Data Pump Export uses the Encryption Password to encrypt the dump file set.
+You must specify the same Encryption Password to perform a subsequent import.
+TRANSPARENT: The Oracle encryption wallet is used to encrypt the dump file set using the Secure Sockets Layer (SSL) protocol.
 The encryption wallet must also be used to decrypt the dump file set during a subsequent import.
-You cannot specify an Encryption Password if you specify TRANSPARENT mode. • DUAL: During a subsequent import operation, the dump file set can either be decrypted transparently using the Oracle encryption wallet, or it can be decrypted by using the same Encryption Password that was used for the export.
-If Encryption Password is not specified, and the wallet is closed, DUAL and TRANSPARENT mode are only supported in Oracle Database Enterprise Edition version 11g. the Data Pump Export operation returns an error.
+You cannot specify an Encryption Password if you specify TRANSPARENT mode.
+DUAL: During a subsequent import operation, the dump file set can either be decrypted transparently using the Oracle encryption wallet, or it can be decrypted by using the same Encryption Password that was used for the export.
+DUAL and TRANSPARENT mode are only supported in Oracle Database Enterprise Edition version 11g.
 Note: To use DUAL or TRANSPARENT mode, you must enable Oracle Advanced Security.